MicrosoftDocs/dataexplorer-docs/data-explorer/adx-governance.md

 ## Clusters vs Databases

-Kusto essential constructs, tables & functions, are what users query against.
+Kusto essential constructs, [tables](kusto/query/schema-entities/tables.md) & [stored functions](kusto/query/schema-entities/stored-functions.md), are what users query against.
 When should we put those constructs in a single database, in different databases within the same cluster, in different databases in different clusters?

 Let's look at the different parameters a cluster and a database allows us to set: